wotateam/wota/README.md

 https://github.com/wotateam/wota/wiki/

 Have fun!
-If you have any questions, comments or suggestions, don't hesitate to contact us!
+If you have any questions, comments, suggestions or want to share your ai, don't hesitate to contact us!

+wotateam@gmx.de